-A mental illness is when ongoing signs and symptoms cause frequent stress and affect your ability to function.
+A mental illness is when ongoing symptoms cause frequent distress and affect your ability to function.
 It can influence the way you think, feel, behave and/or relate to others.

-Mental illness refers to a wide range of mental health conditions – disorders that affect your mood, thinking and behaviour.
-For example depression, anxiety disorders, bipolar disorder, schizophrenia, eating disorders, PTSD and addictive behaviours.
+- Mental illness refers to a wide range of conditions that affect your mood, thinking and behaviour.
+Examples include depression, anxiety, bipolar disorder, schizophrenia, eating disorders, PTSD, psychosis, perinatal depression and addictive behaviours.

 If you have a mental illness you can experience problems in the way you think, feel or behave.
 This can significantly affect your relationships, work and quality of life.

 Symptoms differ from person to person, but a common sign is if your behaviour changes, suddenly or gradually.
-These changes can sometimes be a reaction to life events; this is especially true for adolescents.
+These changes can sometimes be a reaction to life events, especially if you are young.
 Being in a constant state of mental distress can be very damaging, mentally and physically.

-There are two major types of mental illnesses and the symptoms for each differ:
+There are two major types of mental illnesses: psychosis and mood disorder.
+The symptoms for each differ.

-- Share thoughts and feelings with friends, family or a counsellor.
-Talking your problems through as soon as they appear can really help relieve stress and anxiety.
+- Talking your problems through as soon as they appear can really help relieve stress and anxiety.

-- Eat nutritious food, get adequate sleep and exercise regularly.
-Doing these things can trigger a chain of healing affects – especially when you feel anxious or under stress.
+- Eat nutritious food, get enough sleep and exercise regularly.
+Doing these things can trigger a chain of healing effects – especially when you feel anxious or under stress.

 - Build and maintain your self-esteem.
-As you work on building your self-esteem you will feel better more often, enjoy your life more than you did before, and do more of the things you have always wanted to do.
+You will feel better more often, enjoy your life more and do more of the things you have always wanted to do.

 The NZ Mental Health Foundation has a comprehensive list of mental health support services.

-If you have a family member who you are concerned about and would like support contact Supporting Families – an organisation dedicated to helping families living with mental illness.
+If you have a family member who you are concerned about and would like support, you can contact Supporting Families – an organisation dedicated to helping families living with mental illness.